qwerty-uiop/FunBox/README.md

 FunBox
 ======
-This is an iOS app which displays flash crds of jokes, facts and toungue twisters
+This is an iOS app which displays flash crds of jokes, facts and toungue twisters.

+Ownership - QWERTYUIOP